Skip to content

 Creating conda environments

-To be able to create reproducable and custom environments with specific versions of Python, NumPy, or any other packages, users are encouraged to create and install packages into a specific conda environment.
-To create a new conda environment make sure that you have loaded Anaconda3 (take note of the version), and have activated the conda command with
+To create reproducible and custom environments with specific versions of Python, NumPy, or any other packages, users are encouraged to create and install packages into a dedicated conda environment.
+Make sure you have loaded Anaconda3 and activated the conda command with:

 source config_conda.sh